The latest version of the openMSX manual can be found on the openMSX home page:

 command.

-If all of this sounds a bit confusing, you can use the reverse bar (hover near the top of the openMSX window to make it appear), which will show you a visualisation of all of this on screen.
+If all of this sounds a bit confusing, you can use the reverse bar (by default, it's placed in the bottom right corner, hover there in the main openMSX window to make it appear), which will show you a visualisation of all of this on screen.
 The bar represents the time while the feature was enabled and shows the current moment in time (the red indicator).
 You can click on it to jump back and forward in time.
-The vertical lines indicate times when snapshots where made.
+The vertical lines indicate times when snapshots were made.
 The bar will fade out after a while, but hovering your cursor over it makes it reappear.
-If you want to get rid of the bar, issue the toggle_reversebar
+If you want to get rid of the bar, toggle this setting in the GUI menu:

-If you want to disable the reverse feature, you can use the reverse stop
+If you want to disable the reverse feature, you can use reverse stop

-command.
-And if you don't want it to restart again anymore, use the auto_enable_reverse
+And if you don't want it to restart again anymore, uncheck the setting.

-command.
-They can also be loaded of course, with reverse loadreplay
+also be loaded of course, with or reverse loadreplay

 .